What role does self-preservation play in our life, career, and relationships?

 - A spiritual or faith leader who you are comfortable opening up to, knowing they will not only comfort you but provide honest feedback and direction.

-- A close friend or family member who understands and is familiar with your goals and dreams, as well as your social/professional/familial roles and responsibilities, will give you a frank and direct appraisal.
+- A close friend or family member who understands and is familiar with your goals and dreams and your social/professional/familial roles and responsibilities will give you a frank and direct appraisal.

 - A professional counselor/therapist with no personal attachment can give you unbiased wisdom from which you make considerations and draw conclusions.

 - Purpose-filled and inspirational media (e.g., writings, music, and video).
 These resources can give you a lift and aid you in sorting out your concerns to see clearly, so you can get past obstacles and thrive.

 - Relaxation activities are a great way to ease your mind, rejuvenate your body and invigorate your emotional health.
 For some, relaxation can be as simple as taking a regular yoga class.
 For others, it requires a complete get-a-way (a vacation away from the regular crowd and setting).
 You can choose one of these or something in between.
 It doesn’t matter.
 What matters is finding an activity that invokes tranquility and removes tension or anxiety, allowing you to begin again – refreshed, recharged, and refocused.